Emihaa/portfolio/README.md

 ## About Me

 Experienced 3D artist with more than 7 years of experience from the mobile game industry, including senior and lead roles.
-Currently expanding my technical skillset through studies at Hive Helsinki, an intensive software engineering program, to develop as a technical artist who connects art and code.
+I am currently expanding my technical skillset through an intensive software engineering program at [Hive Helsinki](https://www.hive.fi/), to develop as a technical artist who connects art and code.

 ## Contact Details
 - [Linkedin](https://www.linkedin.com/in/emilia-haanp%C3%A4%C3%A4-25a88070)